kenn/memstat/README.md

-# Memstat: Fast memory statistics & Better Out-of-band GC
+# Memstat: Fast memory statistics & better out-of-band GC

 Ruby 2.1 introduced generational garbage collection.
 It is a major improvement in terms of shorter GC pauses and overall higher throughput, but that comes with a [drawback of potential memory bloat](http://www.omniref.com/blog/blog/2014/03/27/ruby-garbage-collection-still-not-ready-for-production/).